keyinb/keyinb/README.md

 ## Welcome to my GitHub!
-My name is Cian Belton and I am currently working as a Software Engineer at Teledyne LeCroy.
+My name is Cian Belton and I am currently working as a Software Design Engineer at Teledyne LeCroy.
 I have recently worked as an Application Engineer and Software Engineer Intern at Teledyne LeCroy.
 I have a Masters in Computer Science and a Bachelors in Electronic Engineering from University College Dublin.

 Toolbox:
 <p float="left">